-Under AIM Rule 26 the Company publishes historical annual reports, notices of meetings and other publications, including regular operational newsflow, over a minimum of the five previous years which can be found under the 'Financial Reports' and other sections of the Company website.
+Under AIM Rule 26 the Company publishes historical annual reports, notices of meetings and other publications, including regular operational news flow, over a minimum of the five previous years which can be found under the 'Investors' section of the Company website.

-The Board is committed to maintaining good communication and having dialogue with private and institutional shareholders, as well as analysts.
-In addition to the Annual General Meeting, the Company endeavours to arrange shareholder presentations (in person or my Webinar), allowing shareholders to discuss issues and provide feedback as appropriate.
+The Board is committed to maintaining good communication and having dialogue with retail and institutional shareholders, as well as analysts and market participants.
+In addition to the Annual General Meeting, the Company endeavours to arrange frequent shareholder presentations (usually by Webinar to allow all investors to participate regardless of location), allowing shareholders to discuss issues and provide feedback as appropriate.
 The Company also retains the services of a specialist corporate communications advisor to assist in promoting awareness of the Company's activities to its shareholders and wider audience.